SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Swage: A Modular Universal End-to-End Rowhammer Attack Framework

 \subsection{Page Injection}

 \emph{Page injection} refers to techniques to manipulate the Linux memory allocator to return a specific, attacker-chosen memory page upon the next allocation.
-In the context of Rowhammer, this enables the attacker to ensure that the victim places the data structure \emph{exactly} on the page that the attacker can introduce bit flips in. \tech{Swage} implements a technique from prior work~\cite{adilettaMayhemTargetedCorruption2024} that exploits an optimization in the Linux kernel allocator.
+In the context of Rowhammer, this enables the attacker to ensure that the victim places the data structure \emph{exactly} on the page that the attacker can introduce bit flips in. \tech{Swage} implements a technique from prior work~\cite{kwongRAMBleedReadingBits2020,adilettaMayhemTargetedCorruption2024} that exploits an optimization in the Linux kernel allocator.
 The optimization consists of a per-CPU list of memory pages that is consulted during memory allocation before going to the main memory allocator.
 This can be exploited to inject a target page into a victim process co-located on the attacker's core.
-A recent novel page injection technique, \tech{Rubicon}~\cite{bolcskeiRubiconPreciseMicroarchitectural2025}, uses a combination of page injection and eviction strategies to implement a cross-CPU-core page injection.
+A recent novel page injection technique, \tech{Rubicon}~\cite{bolcskeiRubiconPreciseMicroarchitectural2025}, combines page injection and eviction strategies to implement cross-core page injection.